ETX-ASU/simcapi-js/README.md

 ### Sim Context ###
 Sims may run in different contexts, such as a when when an instructor is configuring the sim, as to when a student is viewing the sim.
 A sim can discern its context by the property `simcapi.Transporter.getConfig().context`, where the value will be one of:
 * VIEWER, sim is either being used by the student or previewed by an instructor
+* REVIEW, sim is being viewed by a student on a historical screen
 * AUTHOR, sim is being used by the instructor in an authoring environment
 * REPORT, sim is being used to report previous input from a student